luigi-studio/showmaster-midi_map/README.md

 # showmaster-midi_map
-Mapping of midi notes for light controller like Showtec Showmaster 48 MKII
+Mapping of midi notes for light controller like Showtec Showmaster 48 MKII Can be use on other generic lights controller

+## MIDI MAPPING

 | Section                 | Light control - Canal | Canal # | Midi Note | Midi Note (Hexa) |
 |-------------------------|-----------------------|---------|-----------|------------------|